Getting involved in the Bonner Scholars Program is easy. Yet, you may have questions as to how one can serve while being a full-time student.

-Do I have to be in Oberlin for Summer Service?
+Do I have to be in Oberlin for summer service?

 Am I assigned to a particular site?
 How do I find a site?

-What do you mean by service?
+What do you mean by community service?

-- Service on behalf of a private, for-profit company or organization;
+- service on behalf of a private, for-profit company or organization;

-- Service on behalf of a political organization or campaign (voter registration drives are allowed); and
+- service on behalf of a political organization or campaign (voter registration drives are allowed); and

-- Pure, scientific research in a laboratory.
+- pure, scientific research in a laboratory.

-What if I have federal work-study?
+What if I have federal work study?
 Can I manage Bonner hours and FWS?

 Yes!
 The two programs are not mutually exclusive.
-Many Bonner service sites are also approved Federal Work-Study sites, so it is possible to do service at one site and collect funds from both sources.
+Many Bonner service sites are also approved federal work-study sites, so it is possible to do service at one site and collect funds from both sources.

-Can International students be Bonner Scholars?
+Can international students be Bonner Scholars?